 By the end of 1960, there were 9,905 federal credit unions with 6.1 million members and $2.7 billion in assets.

-In February 1966, the Bureau of Federal Credit Unions, along with other federal agencies launch Project Moneywise (opens new window), an initiative to expand credit union services into low- to moderate-income areas across the country and improve the financial well-being of these communities.
+In February 1966, the Bureau of Federal Credit Unions, along with other federal agencies launch Project Moneywise (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , an initiative to expand credit union services into low- to moderate-income areas across the country and improve the financial well-being of these communities.
 The program included chartering initiatives to expand the availability of credit union services in these areas, training on successful credit union operations and management, and financial literacy and personal finance education.
 The program runs from 1966 until 1972.